SSWConsulting/SSW.Rules.Content/rules/do-pagination-server-side/rule.md

 ```

 ::: bad
-Figure: Bad example - Read all the data back from the database and then counts and pages it
+Figure: Bad example - Read all the data back from the database and then counts the records and filter down to the page
 :::

 ```